NOTICE:

 Introduction

-Almost everyone knows from childhood to aid orientation in nature - a compass.
-Not everyone asks the question, why is it that the needle goes just to the north.
-It is even possible that those who ask such a trivial question, with advancing technological development is declining.
-And yet it is one of the greatest mysteries of our planet, and not just its.
+From childhood, almost everyone has known a compass to help them find their way in nature.
+Not everyone asks why the needle points only to the north.
+It is even possible that those who ask such a trivial question, with advancing technological development is decreasing.
+And yet it is one of the greatest mysteries of our planet, and not only his.

 magnetismus země